Mullein vs Plantain: Pick the Best Herb for Lung Health

 Overview of Respiratory Support Herbs

 Mullein is popular for easing coughs.
-It helps soothe inflamed throat tissues and reduces irritation.
-With a soft, comforting texture, mullein acts like a gentle hug for your lungs.
+It soothes inflamed throat tissues and reduces irritation.
 People often use mullein tea or tincture to harness its benefits.
+Plantain, on the other hand, shines with its anti-inflammatory properties, it helps reduce swelling, opens airways, and provides quick relief for throat discomfort.

 Mullein as a Respiratory Support Herb